zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

  ## Loading _YAML_ configuration files

-<font color = "red"> Can this sentence be moved after the descriptions of single and multiple config file loading methods? </font>

-After successfully loading a configuration file, the loading method _loadConfiguration_ uses Java System properties to substitute corresponding configuration properties. _loadConfiguration_ is described in detail in this article.

 _YAML_ configuration files can be loaded either as a a single file, or by merging two files.
 Use the method corresponding to the needs of your service.

+After successfully loading a configuration file, the loading method _loadConfiguration_ uses Java System properties to substitute corresponding configuration properties. _loadConfiguration_ is described in detail in this article.

 ### Loading a single YAML configuration file

+If you need to build your configuration in different way from multiple sources you can load a single configuration file, then rewrite any parameters as needed using values from another configuration source.

-If higher flexibility is needed and / or the configuration location is provided differently than by servlet context parameters, use the following method to load a single configuration file:
+Use the following method to load single configuration file:

-<font color = "red"> What if higher flexibility is not needed? </font>

 ```
 public ApiMediationServiceConfig loadConfiguration(String configurationFileName);
 ```